 Drum Circle Distillery

-At Drum Circle Distillery you’ll be able to have a 50-60 minute free tour of Siesta Key Rum.
+Located in Sarasota, Drum Circle Distillery offers 50-60 minute free tours of Siesta Key Rum.
 Not to mention you will also be given free samples and the option of buying a bottle of your favorite flavor.
 Be sure to schedule your tour on their website and arrive early to check-in!